-In compliance with the Swiss-US and EU-US Privacy Shield Principles, PayFactors commits to resolve complaints about your privacy and our collection or use of your personal information transferred to the United States pursuant to Privacy Shield.
+In compliance with the US-EU Privacy Shield Principles, PayFactors commits to resolve complaints about your privacy and our collection or use of your personal information transferred to the United States pursuant to Privacy Shield.
 European Union and Swiss individuals with Privacy Shield inquiries or complaints should first contact PayFactors by email at firstname.lastname@example.org.

 PayFactors has further committed to refer unresolved privacy complaints under the Privacy Shield Principles to an independent dispute resolution mechanism, the BBB EU PRIVACY SHIELD, operated by the Council of Better Business Bureaus.
 If you do not receive timely acknowledgment of your complaint, or if your complaint is not satisfactorily addressed, please visit www.bbb.org/EU-privacy-shield/for-eu-consumers for more information and to file a complaint.
 This service is provided free of charge to you.

 PayFactors commits to cooperate with EU data protection authorities (DPAs) and comply with the advice given by such authorities with regard to human resources data transferred from the EU in the context of the employment relationship.

 If your Privacy Shield complaint cannot be resolved through the above channels, under certain conditions, you may invoke binding arbitration for some residual claims not resolved by other redress mechanisms.
 See Privacy Shield Annex 1 at https://www.privacyshield.gov/article?id=ANNEX-I-introduction

 XIII.
 DEFINED TERMS

 “Prospect” means an individual who goes to PayFactors corporate website and requests a web based demonstration.